 You might like too try these other literary events in London

-If you enjoy Dr. Johnson’s House then you might like to visit Benjamin Franklin House (walk it in 20 mins or catch the tube from Temple to Benjamin Franklin House), Charles Dickens Museum (walk it in 16 mins or catch the tube from Temple to Charles Dickens Museum) and Keats’ House (catch the train from Temple to Keats’ House)
+If you enjoy Dr. Johnson’s House then you might like to visit Benjamin Franklin House (walk it in 20 mins or catch the tube from Temple to Charing Cross), Charles Dickens Museum (walk it in 16 mins or catch the tube from Temple to Russell Square) and Keats’ House (catch the train from Temple to Hampstead)